jenperson/tt-tutorial/operations/dispatch_overhead.md

 1.	**Copy Kernel to IRAM:** On Wormhole platforms, the worker (NCRISC) copies the kernel binary from L1 memory to IRAM.
 2.	**Initialize Circular Buffers (CBs):** Sets up both local and remote CBs required for kernel communication and data movement.
 3.	**Initialize Networks-on-Chip (NoCs):** Prepares the NoC fabric for efficient data routing during kernel execution.
-4.	**Initialize Global Variables:** Sets up static variables and other global state in local memory, ensuring a consistent environment for kernel logic.
+4.	**Initialize Global Variables:** Sets up static variables and other global state in RISC-V local memory, ensuring a consistent environment for kernel logic.

 Understanding how dispatch behavior interacts with system resources and how the firmware sets the stage for execution is key to optimizing both dispatch latency and kernel performance.